Copyright©2013 Universal Door Meditation Center.

 September 17 - October 2 -- retreats in British Columbia, Canada and Alaska, U.S. Call the Center for details.

-one week retreat Vancouver, Canada.
+Summer retreat Vancouver, Canada.
 Call Universal Door for details.

 "Awake mind is like a mirror, perfectly reflecting back what appears before it.
 The beliefs we hold remain like pictures imprinted on top of the awake mind.
 As long as the pictures are still in the mirror, the mirror cannot clearly see or reflect things as they are; the mirror sees and reflects things through the pictures.
 Therefore, we see things as we are, not as they are.
 Wake up from those picture and return to awake mind."